 Apple employs music experts and brings external talent to curate playlists based on specific genres or moods.
 The early version of this feature saw playlists from influencing companies and curators like MTV, but now Apple has taken control of its playlist crafting.

 Custom playlists are maintained weekly, featuring custom artwork.
 As of iOS 14, the artwork is animated when browsing the Music app.

 Artists and users can curate their content too.
-Each user gets an optional public profile with their latest tracks and public playlists available.
-Users can follow each other and artists to see what content they are listening to.
+Each user gets an optional public profile with their latest tracks and public playlists.
+Users can follow each other and artists to see what content they listen to.

 Apple also curates a few specialty playlists that encompass many genres and styles.
 These playlists serve as a great starting point for any user, whether new or veteran.

 The flagship playlist is called "New Music Daily" and includes a new artist and song every day.
 The playlist maintains 100 songs at all times, and the playlist description will change to describe the latest addition each day.
 Apple intends for this playlist to show users new music that appeals to everyone.